Faisal II: Plans for Greater Baghdad

-The Arab Federation.
+The Arab Federation

 On 1 February 1958, neighboring Syria joined with Nasser's Egypt to form the United Arab Republic which Iraq did not recognize.
 This prompted the Hashemite kingdoms of Iraq and Jordan to strengthen their ties by establishing a similar alliance.
 King Hussein bin Talal, King of Jordan, sent his court minister to Baghdad, carrying a message to Faisal inviting him to go with some ministers to Amman, to consider the consequences of the event.
 On February 11, 1958, the King of Iraq went with some ministers, the Chief of Staff of the Army, and the Chief of the Royal Court.
 On the next day, Abd al-Ilah joined them, and there the two parties reached, on February 14, 1958, the declaration of the Arab Hashemite Union between Iraq and Jordan, also known as the "Arab Federation."
 Originally, Kuwait was to join but Britain was opposed to the unification.

 Faisal, as the senior member of the Hashemite family, became its head of state and the head of the Union Government, and in his absence, Hussein would head the Union Government.
 The Federation was also open to other Arab countries joining it.

-Downfall and murder
+Downfall and death

 An opposition forms

 Faisal's political situation deteriorated in 1956, with uprisings in the cities of Najaf and Hayy.
-Meanwhile, Israel's attack on Egypt, coordinated with Britain and France in response to Nasser's nationalization of the Suez Canal, only exacerbated popular revulsion for the Baghdad Pact, and thus Faisal's regime.
+Meanwhile, Israel's attack on Egypt, coordinated with Britain and France in response to Nasser's nationalization of the Suez Canal, only exacerbated popular revulsion for the Baghdad Pact, and thus Faisal's rule.
 The opposition began to coordinate its activities; in February 1957, a "Front of National Union" was established, bringing together the National Democrats, Independents, Communists, and the Ba'ath Party.
 An identical process ensued within the Iraqi officer corps with the formation of a "Supreme Committee of Free Officers".
 Faisal's government endeavored to preserve the military's loyalty through generous benefits, but this proved increasingly ineffective as more and more officers came to sympathize with the nascent pro-republican anti-monarchist movement.